luyadev/luya.io/docs/guide/frontend/urlrules.md

 \luya\helpers\Url::toRoute(['/estore/article/index', 'id' => 123]);
 ```

-> Its also possible to make links for given Page IDs or Module Names inside the CMS therefore take a look at CMS <class name="luya\cms\helpers\Url" /> which inherits from <class name="luya\helpers\Url" />
+> It's also possible to make links for given Page IDs or Module Names inside the CMS therefore take a look at CMS <class name="luya\cms\helpers\Url" /> which inherits from <class name="luya\helpers\Url" />

 ## Multilingual language patterns

-If you have multi lingual pages you need patterns for different languages which can be defined in your `$urlRules` configuration too.
+If you have multi-lingual pages you need patterns for different languages which can be defined in your `$urlRules` configuration too.
 This will only work when defining the rules inside a module.
 Take a look at LUYA's default <class name="luya\web\UrlRule" /> object:

 ```php
 public $urlRules = [